Shopify/buy-button-wordpress/README.md

 5. Adding a product to a post with the Add Product button.

 ## Changelog ##

+### 1.0.5 ###
+* Set the redirect_to for 'Product Modal' to 'modal'
+* Added new language files for German, French, Italian, Dutch, Polish, Portuguese, Russian, Turkish and Vietnamese.

 ### 1.0.4 ###
 * Fix missing shortcode button script on new post.